AARNet/Introduction_to_Jupyter_notebooks/_episodes/02-What_can_Jupyter_Notebooks_do.md

 ### Python and R

-At the moment he two most popular programming tools for data science work are Python and R. While Python is often praised for being a general-purpose language with an easy-to-understand syntax, R's functionality is developed with statisticians in mind.
+At the moment the two most popular programming tools for data science work are Python and R. While Python is often praised for being a general-purpose language with an easy-to-understand syntax, R's functionality is developed with statisticians in mind.
 It is said that Python is simple and easy to understand and learn, but Python doesn’t have specialized packages for statistical computing, unlike R.

 If you don't know any languages, it might be helpful to think about the types of tasks you want to perform.
 Python is currently the most popular language used in Jupyter Notebooks but you should also consider what is commonly used in your field.